Ritisha-21089/RAFT_implementation-via-grpc/README.md

 ## Overview

 In this project we have implemented the Raft algorithm with the leader lease modification.
 Each node will be a process hosted on a separate Virtual Machine on Google Cloud, and the client can reside either in Google Cloud’s Virtual Machine or in the local machine.
-You can use gRPC (RECOMMENDED) or ZeroMQ for communication between nodes along with client-node interaction [NO other communication library is allowed].
+I have used gRPC for communication between nodes along with client-node interaction.

 ### Raft Modification (for faster Reads)
 Leader Lease: A time-based “lease” for Raft leadership that gets propagated through the heartbeat mechanism.
 If we have well-behaved clocks, we can obtain linearizable reads without paying a round-trip latency penalty.
 This is achieved using the concept of Leases.